 An overdose can occur when a person consumes too much of a drug, or more than his or her body can handle.
-In some cases, high doses of MXE can be fatal 2.
-The risk for death increases when it is combined with other drugs.
-Many reported cases of fatal intoxication involved other substances, making it extremely difficult to isolate which drug caused which symptom.
-For example, one case of a man intoxicated by MXE and amphetamine suffered from respiratory failure, hyperthermia, rhabdomyalsis, and seizures, dying 4 weeks after his initial presentation at the emergency department 2.
-Any use of MXE—especially in combination with other drugs—may cause dangerous and sometimes fatal symptoms.
+In some cases, high doses of MXE can be fatal.2 The risk of death increases when MXE is combined with other drugs.
+Many reported cases of fatal MXE intoxication involved other substances, making it extremely difficult to isolate which drug caused which symptom.
+For example, in one case, a man intoxicated by MXE and amphetamine suffered from respiratory failure, hyperthermia, rhabdomyalsis, and seizures, dying 4 weeks after his initial presentation at the emergency department.2 Any use of MXE—especially in combination with other drugs—may cause dangerous and sometimes fatal symptoms.

-Abuse of drugs like MXE in adolescents and teens can have a negative impact on brain functioning and the ability to learn, memorize, exercise judgment, and control his behavior.
-7 Early drug use can also increase a teen’s risk for developing an addiction.
+Abuse of drugs like MXE in adolescents and teens can have a negative impact on brain functioning and the ability to learn, memorize, exercise judgment, and control behavior.7 Early drug use can also increase a teen’s risk of developing an addiction.

-Teens of all ages may be at risk of abusing drugs like MXE 8.
-Taking steps to prevent teen drug abuse may minimize the risk of addiction and long-term physical and mental health problems.
+Teens of all ages may be at risk for abusing drugs like MXE.8 Taking steps to prevent teen drug abuse may minimize your child’s risk of addiction and long-term physical and mental health problems.
 Parents, teachers, and community members may help reduce teen MXE abuse by taking the following steps:

-- Provide reliable information on the risks of drug abuse and addiction.
+- Providing reliable information on the risks of drug abuse and addiction.

-- Encourage teens to participate in hobbies and become more involved in the community.
-Teens who participate in enjoyable activities, like sports, music, and volunteering, may be less interested in using drugs to cope with the stresses of adolescence.
+- Encouraging teens to participate in hobbies and become more involved in the community.
+Teens who participate in enjoyable activities like sports, music, and volunteering may be less interested in using drugs to cope with the stresses of adolescence.

-- Teach assertiveness skills so that teens are prepared to say no to drugs.
-Assertiveness involves instilling skills and confidence in a teen to make healthy decisions when faced with pressure.
+- Teaching assertiveness skills so that teens are prepared to say no to drugs.
+Assertiveness involves instilling the skills and confidence that a teen needs to make healthy decisions when faced with pressure.

-- Seek support when necessary.
+- Seeking support when necessary.
 Parents who learn that a teen is abusing drugs may feel unsure of what to do.
-Consider reaching out to a professional for help or seek the guidance of a support group.
+Consider reaching out to a professional for help or seeking the guidance of a support group.

-Taking preventative steps can help reduce the number of teens who abuse MXE and the long-term risks for addiction.
-In some cases, treatment may be necessary for teens and adults who are already abusing MXE and finding it difficult to quit.
+Taking preventative steps can help to reduce the number of teens who abuse MXE and their long-term risks for addiction.
+In some cases, addiction treatment may be necessary for teens and adults who are already abusing MXE and finding it difficult to quit.